 Q. Is lip enhancement safe?

-A: This is dependent on the desired look you want to achieve.
-For example, some of our patients are looking for a subtle results if they already have moderately full lips, whereas some patients with very thing lips ask for a more fuller lip shape.
-The practitioner will talk the patient through their expectations and then provide their recommendations
+A: This is dependent on the look you want to achieve.
+For example, some of our patients are looking for a subtle results if they already have moderately full lips, whereas some patients with very thin lips ask for a more fuller lip shape.
+The practitioner will talk the patient through their expectations and then provide their recommendations.

 Q. Who will perform the procedure?

 A: At Transform, all of our injectible treatments are administered by either a nurse or a doctor only.

 Q. How long does the lip treatment take?

 A: Typical lip treatments usually take less than an hour.
 The treatment itself only takes 15 minutes, but we also include a consultation with the practitioner and time for the topical numbing cream to work to make the treatment more comfortable.

 Q. Does the treatment hurt?